header logo

 Ryan Giggs – Best player on manchester united

-Ryan Giggs scored his first goal on his full league debut for City in a 1-0 win for United at Old Trafford two months later.
-That was the first of 672 top-flight appearances for the Red Devils (Division One and Premier League), of which 117 came as a substitute.
-Ryan Giggs has appeared in 632 Premier League matches, the most in the tournament's history.
-Giggs has scored in all but one of his 22 seasons in the first team - despite making 22 appearances in his final campaign (2013/14), he was unable to find the net. net.
+Ryan Giggs scored his first goal on his full league debut for United in a 1-0 win at Old Trafford two months later.
+That was the first of 672 top-flight appearances for the Red Devils (Division One and Premier League), of which 117 were as a substitute.

-Ryan Giggs took over as interim player-manager following the departure of David Moyes, and made his final appearance for United in a 3-1 win over Hull City at Old Trafford in May 2014.
-Giggs was released came on for Tom Lawrence after 70 minutes.
-He finished his career with 109 Premier League goals, two more than former team-mate Paul Scholes.
-That puts him 20th on the league's all-time scoring list.
+Ryan Giggs took over as interim player-manager following the departure of David Moyes and made his final appearance for United in a 3-1 win over Hull City at Old Trafford in May 2014.
+Giggs was brought on for Tom Lawrence after 70 minutes.
+He finished his career with 109 Premier League goals, two more than former teammate Paul Scholes.
+That put him 20th on the league's all-time scoring list.

 2. George Best (1963-1974 period)

-George Best is a Northern Irish footballer best known for his years with Manchester United.
-He is a winger whose playing style combines pace, acceleration, balance, two-footedness, scoring ability and the ability to beat defenders.
-[1] In 1968, he won the European Cup with Manchester United and was named European Footballer of the Year.
-When fit, he was an automatic choice for the Northern Ireland team, but he was unable to lead them into the FIFA World Cup tournament.
+George Best was a Northern Irish footballer best known for his years with Manchester United.
+He was a winger whose playing style combined pace, acceleration, balance, two-footedness, scoring ability, and the ability to beat defenders.
+In 1968, he won the European Cup with Manchester United and was named European Footballer of the Year.
+When fit, he was an automatic choice for the Northern Ireland team, but he was unable to lead them to the FIFA World Cup.

 George Best is a player who possesses many important skills